kaaproject/kaa/Administration-guide/System-installation/Cluster-setup/index.md

 * TOC
 {:toc}

-This page describes how to setup and configure Kaa cluster.
+This guide describes configuration of Kaa cluster on a few Linux nodes.

+The guide contains instructions on how to configure kaa-node service and required third party components like Apache Zookeeper service, SQL and NoSQL databases.

+## Introduction

 In general cluster setup is similar to [Single node installation]({{root_url}}Administration-guide/System-installation/Single-node-installation/), except few details.
 We need at least 3 nodes to create a reliable cluster.